-Saved Sub Tab
+Saved Track Tab

-For the Active sub tab, the following settings are available:
+For the Active tab, the following settings are available:

-Record Mode-contains three track recording options:

-- Off-the track log is not recorded.
-Selecting the off setting prevents you from using the TracBack feature. - Fill-a track log is recorded until the track memory is full. - Wrap-records the track log continuously.
-After the available memory is full, the oldest track data is replaced with the newest track data.

-Interval-defines the frequency the track plots are recorded.
+- Record Mode-contains three track recording options: Off-the track log is not recorded.
+Selecting the Off setting prevents you from using the TracBack feature. - Fill-a track log is recorded until the track memory is full.
+Wrap-records the track log is continuously recorded, wrapping through the available memory (replacing the oldest track data with new data). - Interval-defines the frequency the track plots are recorded.
 Three interval settings are available:

-- Distance-records track based on a user-defined distance between points. - Time-records track plot based on a user-defined time interval - Resolution-records track plot based on a user-defined variance from your course over ground.
+Distance-records track based on a user-defined distance between points.

+Time-records track plot based on a user-defined time interval

+Resolution-records track plot based on a user-defined variance from your course over ground.
 The resolution option is the default setting and is recommended for the most efficient use of memory and TracBack performance.
 The distance value (entered in the value field) is the maximum error allowed from the true course before recording a track point.